NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 # Deprecating packages

-As a package publisher, if you no longer want to maintain a package or would like to move your package consumers to move to another package due to various reasons, deprecate your package.
-Package deprecation is different than `unlisting` your package as explained below:
+As a package publisher, if you no longer want to maintain a package or would like to move your package consumers to another package for various reasons, you can now deprecate the package.

+Package deprecation is different than **unlisting** your package as explained below:
-* `Unlisting` a package prevents its discovery as its hidden in search results.
+* **Unlisting** a package prevents its discovery as its hidden in search results.
 Hence it prevents new installs of the package.
-* `Deprecating` a package lets your package's existing consumers find out if they have it installed or used in their projects.
+* **Deprecating** a package lets your package's existing consumers find out if they have it installed or used in their projects.
 It also lets them know the reason and alternate recommended package as specified by you (the package publisher).

 ## Deprecation workflow
 1. To deprecate a package, go to `Manage packages` and select `Deprecation`: